incentivebeats/pso_pc-dragon_fix/README.md

 5. **Does the dragon entity ptr `0x01301910` stay stable across game launches?** Probably not — heap allocation.
 Bone hook's hard-coded filter must be made adaptive.
 6. **Which dragon body part triggers the bug visually?** Bruce noted "when a part of the body goes out of frame, the bug stops."
 Localizing this to a specific bone (head? wing? front-left claw?) would give a per-bone gate, much cleaner than caller+FVF.
 7. **Is the lobby/forest suppression activity preventing latent bugs, or is the heuristic over-aggressive?** A/B test pending.
+8. **Why doesn't BB visibly show dragon corruption despite having identical broken bone matrix code?** Three competing hypotheses (Section 2.5): different inputs to the bone matrix function in BB, downstream NaN/infinity guards in BB's rendering pipeline, or a different dragon model entirely.
+Each is testable but requires different methodology (dynamic analysis of BB, static analysis of BB's vertex transform code, or asset comparison respectively).
+9. **Does BB's rendering pipeline add NaN/infinity guards downstream of the bone matrix?** If yes, those guards could be ported to V2 as a complementary fix that doesn't depend on the zeroscale assumption holding.
+Search BB's vertex-skinning and draw-submission code for finite-value checks that don't exist in V2.
+10. **Do the dragon model files differ between V2 and BB?** If BB's dragon has different bone weights or skeleton structure, the degenerate state may not be reachable in BB.
+This would be testable as a pure asset swap with no code changes — substitute BB's dragon model into V2 and see if the bug becomes unreachable.
+11. **Compare V2 and BB callers of the bone matrix function.** V2 has 7 hooked call sites (Section 5).
+BB's caller layout might differ.
+If BB calls the bone matrix function fewer times per frame, or from different code paths, that could explain why BB doesn't reach the degenerate state.

 ---